Community Engagement Practice

 It was an absolutely incredible and absolutely unbelievable out-of-body experience.”

 Community Engagement Fund supported by the New England Foundation for the Arts’ National Dance project, with funding from the Andrew W. Mellon Foundation.
+The creation of the bLUr Community Engagement Workshop, made possible through National Dance Project with lead funding from the Doris Duke Foundation and The Mellon Foundation, was also developed with support from the 92Y Harkness Dance Center and in collaboration with Recanti-Caplan teen scholars.
 Photos from Marble House Residency and LUMBERYARD by Alon Koppel.
-Photos and video at The Encounter Community Workshop courtesy French Institute Alliance Française (FIAF).
+Photos and video at The Encounter Teen Workshop courtesy French Institute Alliance Française (FIAF).